-This Project Board will be responsible for ensuring that each phase of the project is delivered on time and on budget, and that each party to the project is committed to its delivery.
 The Project Board are also committed to keeping stakeholders up to date on developments on this project.
-The project has already been presented to the Kent Rail Summit on the 16 May 2016, to key rail stakeholder groups, local authorities and the press, to ensure visibility of the project within the local area and the rail industry.
-The project is also regularly reported to the Ashford Strategic Delivery Board which is made up of key public sector stakeholders including the local MP.
+The project was presented to the Kent Rail Summit on the 16 May 2016, to key rail stakeholder groups, local authorities and the press, to ensure visibility of the project within the local area and the rail industry.
+The project is also reported quarterly to the Ashford Strategic Delivery Board which is made up of key public sector stakeholders including the local MP, Rt Hon Damian Green.